- Claiming a TPD Payout Through a Superannuation Fund

 - Understand the criteria for their TPD definition

-- Advise if you can make more than one claim
+- Advise if you can make multiple claims

 - Your estimated payout value

-- Our recommended actions for a successful TPD settlement
+- Our recommended actions for a successful outcome

 Rest easy, knowing Splatt Lawyers wins 99% of TPD insurance claims.
 Our expertise and track record are your guarantee of success.
 All our legal services are “100% no win, no fee“, meaning you pay when you win and zero if you lose.
 Call a specialist TPD lawyer now – 1800 700 125